Infection Prevention

 There are very few new antibiotics in the development pipeline, which is why it is important we use our existing antibiotics wisely and make sure these life-saving medicines continue to stay effective for us, our children and grandchildren

-To find out more information about this please visit the Antiobiotic Guardian website.
+To find out more information about this please visit the Antibiotic Guardian website.